diemus/errors/README.md

 # errors
-the most easiest way to print stacktrace for golang
+the most easiest way to print stacktrace for error in golang

 ## Required Go Version